Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 The sample review should make these differences visible before bulk production.

-Chest, Abdomen and Hem Opening: The Width Balance That Matters
+Chest, Abdomen and Hem Opening: Width Without a Boxy Fit

 Width is not just chest width.